creator-craft/EasOS/README.md

 # EasOS

 EasOS is a lightweight operating system designed with the goal of mastering low-level system programming and operating system development.
-It is built using assembly language for the 8086 architecture and C language, from the bootloader to the graphical display, including process management, etc.
+It is built using NASM and C, targeting 32-bit x86 (i386/IA-32), from the bootloader to the kernel, including graphical display and process management.

 ## Features